Board of Trustees

 TRUSTEE

-Having grown up in Portobello, returning three years ago felt like coming home.
-My career in information security, governance and risk has focused on helping organisations stay resilient.
+Having grown up in Portobello, returning three years ago felt like coming home for Jason.
+His career in information security, governance and risk has focused on helping organisations stay resilient.

-As a trustee, I hope to bring that experience to the long-term stability and stewardship of Portobello Town Hall, offering practical and thoughtful oversight so the Hall continues to serve the community well into the future.
+As a trustee, Jason hopes to bring that experience to the long-term stability and stewardship of Portobello Town Hall, offering practical and thoughtful oversight so the Hall continues to serve the community well into the future.

 TRUSTEE

-I was the councillor for Portobello from 1994 to 2007.
-I'm a volunteer with the Portobello Older Peoples Project - where I'm also treasurer.
+Lawrence grew up at the top of Leith Walk - but have lived in King's Road since around 1980.He was the councillor for Portobello from 1994 to 2007.
+And a volunteer with the Portobello Older Peoples Project - where he is also treasurer.

-I've long had an interest in public transport, especially rail - and chair the Capital Rail Action Group.
-I'm a vice-president of the Scottish Association for Public Transport and on the committee of Railfuture Scotland.
+Lawrence has long had an interest in public transport, especially rail - and chairs the Capital Rail Action Group.
+He is vice-president of the Scottish Association for Public Transport and on the committee of Railfuture Scotland.

 TRUSTEE